Thursday, July 25, 2024

 Obesity

-Weight is another, often overlooked, physical characteristic associated with discrimination and unfair treatment.
-Research on attitudes toward overweight people has shown they are often perceived as lazy, unintelligent, slovenly, and unattractive (Grover, Keel, and Mitchell 2003).
-Several studies have demonstrated that such negative attitudes toward obese individuals may contribute to discrimination in the work place.
+Overweight is a characteristic that attracts discrimination and unfair treatment.
+Research shows overweight people are often perceived as lazy, unintelligent, slovenly, and unattractive (Grover, Keel, and Mitchell 2003).
+Several studies demonstrate that such negative attitudes toward obese individuals contribute to discrimination in the work place.
 Specifically, obese people are not hired as often as people of normal weight (Roe and Eickwort 1976); are less likely to be promoted (Larkin and Pines 1979); and often report being discriminated against by managers and peers (Rothblum, Brand, Miller, and Oetjen 1990).

 Short Stature